-CDR Propst was born and raised in Cumberland, Maryland and graduated from Old Town High School in 1987.
+CDR Propst hails from Cumberland, Maryland and graduated from Old Town High School in 1987.
 He graduated from the University of Oklahoma in 1995 and reported to Pensacola, Florida for Naval Flight Officer training.
 Designated as a Naval Flight Officer in August 1997, he reported to VAQ-129 at NAS Whidbey Island, Washington for Fleet Replacement Squadron training in the EA-6B Prowler.

 Upon completion of VAQ-129 training in September of 1998, he joined the VAQ-134 GARUDAS where he completed three deployments in support of Operation NORTHERN WATCH and Operation SOUTHERN WATCH.
 He also completed a combat deployment to Aviano, Italy, in support of Operation ALLIED FORCE.

 In November 2001, CDR Propst reported to the Navy Personnel Command in Millington, Tennessee where he served as Rating Assignment Officer in the Enlisted Distribution's Aviation Assignments Branch.
 In February 2003, he reported to United States Central Command where he was assigned to the Iraqi Coalition Coordination Center and completed a 10 month Individual Augmentee assignment during Operation IRAQI FREEDOM.

 In April 2004, CDR Propst reported to Mayport, Florida and served on Commander, Cruiser Destroyer Group Staff as the Electronic Warfare Officer and embarked on USS ENTERPRISE (CVN-65).